Md. Students Wear 'We The People' Shirts To Class After Posters Were Banned From Walls

 But the non-profit that helped create the posters widely, The Amplifier Foundation, calls its We the People campaign “a nonpartisan campaign dedicated to igniting a national dialogue about American identity and values through public art and story sharing.”

 “After some reflection and some discussion, the posters came down until we can further examine the issue,” Stephen Guthrie, superintendent of Carroll County Public Schools, told WJZ last week.

-“We don’t really have any guidelines in Carroll County in terms of what can be displayed, other than the classroom can’t be a forum for politics.”
+“We don’t really have any guidelines in Carroll County for what can be displayed, other than the classroom can’t be a forum for politics.”

-The decision to take the posters down left many outraged and some students of color questioning the type of message that sends, with some saying that with the current climate nationwide, the posters are needed now more than ever.

-“It was very empowering to me as a colored woman, in a county that is 93 percent white people,” said Avery.

-“I want to see more diversity in the schools and not have students feel they’re not welcomed,” said Hamial.
+“I want to see more diversity in the schools and not have students feel that they’re not welcomed in the school,” said student Hamial Waince.

+Late last week, the Carroll County Board of Education stood by the school system’s decision to remove the posters.
+But with the current climate nationwide, students say they are needed now more than ever.

+The school board says educators cannot take a political stand in the classroom, but students say that’s not the message they are trying to send.

 This story will be updated as more details become available.